-The Thuya Occidentalis, frequently named wild cedar tree, is perfect for hedging.
-It will form a intimacy wall when growing, as opposed to other popular decorative cedar varieties that keep their pyramidal shape when growing, like Smaragd, Emerald and Fastigiata.
+The Thuya Occidentalis, frequently named wild cedar tree or semi-cultivated tree, is perfect for hedging.
+It will form a intimacy wall when growing, as opposed to other popular decorative cedar varieties that keep their pyramidal shape when growing, like Smaragd, Emerald, Fastigiata and Brandon.

 Growth speed: 10 to 12 inches a year